-One of the most popular discount programs designed to save money on Shanghai attractions is the Go Shanghai Card.
-While the savings of up to 30% are the most important part, there is far more to consider.
+One of the most popular discount programs designed to save money on Shanghai attractions is the Go Shanghai pass.
+While the savings of up to 55% are the most important part, there is far more to consider.

-We’ll go over the three card options (All-Inclusive, Explorer, and Flex Pass Packaged Deal), which attractions they include and how I’d recommend using the card in one of my favorite cities in the world.
+We’ll go over the two pass options (All-Inclusive and Explorer), which attractions they include, and how I’d recommend using the pass in one of my favorite cities in the world.

-The main reason to buy a Go Shanghai Card is for discounted admission.
-And, based on my research, typical savings range from 7% (Flex Pass Packaged Deal) to about 30% (All-Inclusive and Explorer), depending on the type of pass chosen and how thoroughly you use it.
+The main reason to buy Go Shanghai is for discounted admission.
+How much you actually save depends on the type of pass chosen and how thoroughly you use it.